michaelgoitein/Virtusa-digital-playbook-theme/README.md

 - 1.2.1 - Additional left nav reduction and cleanup

 ## Known Issues
-- Additional page & navigatio redesign to come
+- Additional page & navigation redesign to come
 - Home page still requires design
 - Need to provide ability for users to access content by role
 - Navigation needs to be finalized